Comet Ikeya–Seki: Structure and composition

 Observations obtained by the McMath–Pierce solar telescope at Kitt Peak National Observatory detected emission lines associated with ionized calcium, chromium, cobalt, copper, iron, manganese, nickel, sodium, vanadium, and cyanide in Ikeya–Seki's coma.
 The properties of the ionized iron and nickel lines suggested Ikeya–Seki reached an effective temperature of around 4800 K around perihelion.

-It is estimated that its nucleus had an effective radius of 4.3 km before disintegrating.
+It is estimated that its nucleus had an effective radius of 4.3 km before fragmenting.

 Observing campaigns

 Ikeya–Seki's perihelion presented a unique opportunity for astrophysical observations to be taken of a bright comet passing extremely close to the Sun.
 Additionally, the orientation of the comet's orbit with respect to Earth's was virtually ideal for observation of Ikeya–Seki.
 Several observatories – including Kitt Peak National Observatory, Lick Observatory, and Haute-Provence Observatory – performed spectrographic observations of the comet near perihelion, documenting strong emission lines associated with ionized calcium, iron, sodium, and other metals.
 Spectrograms were also obtained by a rocket launched from the White Sands Missile Range to observe the comet in ultraviolet.
 A pair of rocket launches from Wallops Island intended to provide similar data proved unsuccessful.
 Efforts at MIT and Harvard to detect radio emission from the comet yielded negative results.
 A Convair 990 operated by NASA out of Hawaii and a Boeing 707 with scientists from Los Alamos National Laboratory were also involved in observational efforts targeting Ikeya–Seki.
 Gemini 6A was also planned to incorporate observation of the comet until the loss of the Agena target vehicle led to the cancellation of the original mission.
 Elizabeth Roemer remarked of the breadth of observational data in Publications of the Astronomical Society of the Pacific that "There seems no doubt that the appearance of Comet Ikeya–Seki will stand as a landmark in cometary physics."